icaromisquita/icaromisquita/README.md

-### Hello there 👋😀
 <p align="justify" font="Arial">
+Hello!!! </br>
   I am an Agricultural and Environmental Engineer (UFRRJ), M.Sc in Energy Technology (IEE-USP).
 I have expertise in energy generation from renewable resources.
 My skills included: elaboration of maps using Software QGIS® and ArcGIS®, delimitation of hydrographic basins and computational modelling using Softwares such as HruWeb, ArcSWAT and JAMS.</br>
 <p font-family:"Arial" font-size: 2em;  >
 After I finished my Master, I started to look for information about Data Science and also in parallel my process to move to Germany.
 I started to take online courses about Data Science at Alura, a Brazilian online coding school.
 There I discovered a new passion, that is to analyze data and the storytelling with data, to transform complex numbers and disconnected information in valuable information fascinates me.
 For that reason, I decided to focus entirely on my technical aspirations by starting a bootcamp to become a full-fledged data-scientist.
 I them made a Bootcamp at WBS Coding School, it lasted from 24.06 to 7.10.2022.
 </p>